 Here is the latest information from TECHnalysis Research.
 If you'd like more details on any of the topics mentioned here, you can send an email to email@example.com or call (650) 224-2355.

-A copy of the 49-page forecast document is available for purchase from TECHnalysis Research.
+A copy of the complete report is available for purchase from TECHnalysis Research.
 For additional information, please e-mail the author at firstname.lastname@example.org.

 Founded by technology market research veteran Bob O’Donnell, TECHnalysis Research, LLC provides strategic consulting and market research services to the technology industry and professional financial community.
 Building on a deep understanding of critical technology and business trends, in conjunction with hard-hitting, original research, the firm provides unique "out-of-the-box" perspectives that are still grounded in the practical realities of the technology, media and telecom markets.

 You can download a copy of this press release in Microsoft Word format here.

 You can find the latest media coverage of Bob O'Donnell and TECHnalysis Research at the link below.